CollectionBuilder/collectionbuilder-sa/docs/youtube.md

 # YouTube

-Items in a collection that are hosted on YouTube must have a column `youtubeid`.
+YouTube items are supported in Item pages via the `video-embed` "object_template".
-CollectionBuilder uses logic based on `youtubeid` to use the YouTube API to retrieve images and create video embeds (rather than CONTENTdm).
+Provide the full YouTube video link in "object_download" field.
-If a `youtubeid` is present, it will treat the object as a YouTube video.
+Use the API recipes below to fill in the "image_small" and "image_thumb" fields if desired.

 ## Item page

-An item page for an object with `youtubeid` will display the video embedded in an [YouTube Player iframe](https://developers.google.com/youtube/iframe_api_reference).
+The default `video-embed` object_template will display the video embedded in an [YouTube Player iframe](https://developers.google.com/youtube/iframe_api_reference).
-It is styled using [Bootstrap Embeds utility class](https://getbootstrap.com/docs/4.4/utilities/embed/), set as 16x9 ratio (which is default for YouTube, however, if your videos differ significantly from that ratio try modifying the class in _layouts/item.html).
+It is styled using [Bootstrap Embeds utility class](https://getbootstrap.com/docs/4.4/utilities/embed/), set as 16x9 ratio (which is default for YouTube, however, if your videos differ significantly from that ratio try modifying the class in _includes/item/video-embed.html).
 The embed is given these options:

 - Privacy-enhanced mode: does not send data to YouTube unless users click play (enabled by using domain `www.youtube-nocookie.com` rather than `www.youtube.com`